wee-slack/wee-slack/docs/Commands.md

 Subscribe to a thread, so that you are alerted to new messages.
 When in a thread buffer, you can omit the thread id.

-Only works when using a session token, see the readme: https://github.com/wee-slack/wee-slack#4-add-your-slack-api-tokens"
+This command only works when using a session token, see the readme: https://github.com/wee-slack/wee-slack#4-add-your-slack-api-tokens

 ### talk